margg00/cinemada-website/README.md

 To perform this analysis, a combination of different datasets were used, the first being the CMU Movie Summary Corpus.
 It consists of a collection of 42,306 movie plot summaries extracted from Wikipedia, a medatada of 81,741 movies and 450,669 character/actor duos extracted from Freebase.
 This data was merged with an additional movie and actor dataset from Tmdb website, providing supplementary information such as the movies budget, genres, vote count and vote average as well as movie and actor popularity.

-The focus of our analysis being Hollywood industry, the movie database was filtered to remove any movies whose first language was not English.
+The main part of our analysis being Hollywood movies, the movie database was filtered to remove any movies whose first language was not English.

-### How did we filter for Hollywood?

 Furthemore, the actors dataset was also filtered to remove actors who have ended their career more than 20 years ago, in an attempt to keep the results are in line with actors of our generation.
 This guide should be relevent to the present industry landscape.

-After this filtering, ??? actors remain.
+After this filtering, 6585 actors remain.

 ## How to represent the timeline of an actor's career ?